jose120918/holbertonschool-zero_day/0x01-emacs/README.md

 # #TeamEmacs

-## COmandos y manejo basicos de Emacs sobre Terminal
+## Comandos y manejo basicos de Emacs sobre Terminal

 ## Learning Objectives:bulb:
 At the end of this project, you are expected to be able to explain to anyone, without the help of of Google: